Organism, Causative Agent, or Etiologic Agent

 - Vaccinate children over 1 year of age against chickenpox (Some children get invasive GAS infection right after they've had chickenpox)

 School Exclusion Policy

 Children with streptococcal sore throat and scarlet fever should be kept out of school or childcare until 24 hours from the time antibiotic treatment was begun and until they are fever free for 24 hours without the use of fever suppressing medications.
-Children with wounds or skin and soft tissue infections should be kept out of school or childcare until drainage from wounds or skin and soft tissue infections is contained and maintained in a clean dry bandage and when they return they should be restricted from situations that could result in the infected area becoming exposed, wet, soiled, or otherwise compromised.
+Children with wounds or skin and soft tissue infections should be kept out of school or childcare until drainage from wounds or skin and soft tissue infections is contained and maintained in a clean dry bandage.
+When these children return to school or childcare, they should be restricted from situations that could result in the infected area becoming exposed, wet, soiled, or otherwise compromised.
 Children with other infections from Group A Streptococcus should be kept out of school or childcare until they are fever free for 24 hours without the use of fever suppressing medications.
 Rules for exclusion of sick children from school and childcare are outlined in the Texas Administrative Code, specifically Rule 97.7 for schools and Rule 746.3603 for childcare.

 Recent Texas Trends

 In Texas, only cases of invasive Group A streptococcus disease are reportable.
 The number of Group A streptococcus disease cases reported to DSHS ranged from 207 (0.9 cases per 100,000 population) in the year 2003 to 419 (1.6 cases per 100,000 population) in 2013.
 Out of the 419 cases reported in Texas in 2013, 169 (4.1 cases per 100,000 population) occurred in adults aged 60 years or more.